Planning the Class IV: Workhorse of Cosmetic Dentistry, Part 3

-In part two of this series, we discussed strategies for optimal preparation of tooth substrate prior to bonding the Class IV.
-In this article we will discuss a protocol for layering direct composite to achieve aesthetic success and functional durability.
-This protocol is common to most resin systems on the market today.
+In part two of this series, we discussed strategies for optimally preparing the tooth substrate before bonding the Class IV.
+This article will discuss a protocol for layering direct composite to achieve esthetic success and functional durability.
+This protocol is standard for most resin systems on the market today.

-To illustrate this protocol, we will explore the case of a 55-year-old female patient – a dentist – with aesthetic and functional concerns as well as moderate to advanced tooth surface loss (TSL).
+To illustrate this protocol, we will explore the case of a 55-year-old female patient — a dentist — with esthetic and functional concerns as well as moderate to advanced tooth surface loss (TSL).

-Figure 1: Facial view of anterior teeth with exposed dentin and around 25 percent loss of the coronal structure.
+Figure 1: Facial view of anterior teeth with exposed dentin and around 25% loss of the coronal structure.

-Figure 2: Anterior teeth with exposed dentin and around 25 percent loss of the coronal structure.
+Figure 2: Anterior teeth with exposed dentin and around 25% loss of the coronal structure.

-Figure 3: Anterior teeth with exposed dentin and around 25 percent loss of the coronal structure.
+Figure 3: Anterior teeth with exposed dentin and around 25% loss of the coronal structure.

-The anterior teeth had lost around 25 percent of the coronal structure and dentin was exposed (Figs. 1, 2 and 3).
+The anterior teeth had lost around 25% of the coronal structure, and dentin was exposed (Figs. 1–3).
 The patient requested a minimally invasive solution.

 Figure 4: Restored anterior teeth after deprogramming with a splint and occlusal equilibration.